 Planting Zones, Sun and Soil Needs

+Gerbera daisy flowers are grown as perennials in planting zones 9 to 11.
+Elsewhere, they are treated as annual plants.
 In zone 8, some homeowners report success in growing them as perennials, especially if garden mulch is used to furnish them with some protection from the cold in winter.
-However, be sure not to allow mulch to cover the crown, since this plant is susceptible to crown rot (see below).
+However, be sure not to allow mulch to cover the crown since this plant is susceptible to crown rot (see below).

 Grow gerbera daisy flowers in full sun to partial shade.
 Full sun is preferable in the North, while, in South, it is often better to locate these perennials in partial shade.
 Grow them in a well-drained soil enriched with compost.
 A sandy soil is ideal for these lovers of sharp drainage.
 Their moisture needs are just average once they become settled, but make sure transplants get plenty of water.